Nacho114/swissdef-template/static/markdown/products/aed_sticker/info_en.md

-# AED Sticker
+# AED Sticker Overview

-The AED one sided Sticker measures 30 x 20 cm and ensures durability and longevity, allowing optimal visibility with white letters and the AED standard logo.
-The sign is in a vibrant green matching the RAL 6024 color standard.
-This color choice adheres to recognized emergency color codes, promoting safety awareness effortlessly.
+## About

+- The AED Sticker is designed to clearly mark the location of an Automated External Defibrillator (AED) within a facility.
+This is crucial for ensuring quick access during cardiac emergencies.

+## Features

+- High visibility design with universal AED symbol, suitable for placement on walls, doors, or anywhere the AED is stored.
+Made with durable materials to withstand various indoor environments.